John Covode: Early life

 Covode was born in Fairfield Township, Westmoreland County, Pennsylvania.
 He worked for several years on his father's farm, served an apprenticeship to a blacksmith, and then was employed at a woolen mill in Lockport, Pennsylvania.
 He became owner of the woolen mill and attained considerable wealth as a woolen manufacturer.
 Other business interests included the Westmoreland Coal Company, where he served as the first president of the company in 1854.
 He served for two terms in the Pennsylvania Legislature(House of Representatives).
 Two attempts to enter the Pennsylvania Senate were unsuccessful.

 United States House of Representatives

-In 1854, he was elected to Congress as an Opposition Party candidate.
+In 1854, he was elected to Congress as an Whig candidate.

 After joining the Republican Party, he was re-elected to the 35th Congress in 1856.
 He was a strong supporter of the Freedmen's Bureau, the Civil Rights Act of 1866, and the Reconstruction Acts.
 He attended the Union National Convention in Philadelphia in 1866.
 On February 21, 1868, Covode introduced a resolution in the House of Representatives to impeach President Andrew Johnson.
 A slightly-amended version of this resolution, was passed by the House on February 24, 1868, thereby impeaching Johnson, but the Senate did not vote to convict him in his impeachment trial.